mighty-big-data/magento2-springbot-queue/README.md

 [![GPL licensed](https://img.shields.io/badge/license-GPL-blue.svg)](https://raw.githubusercontent.com/springbot/magento2-queue/master/LICENSE.md)

+## Mighty Big Data Edit

+* This fork aims to provide compatability upgrades with future PHP updates
+* No new features are planned
+* If the original module developer continues to develop the module, please use the original instead
+* To use this fork, please version 1.1.7

 ## Magento2 Job Queue

 This module provides functionality to schedule and run jobs in a queue for Magento2.
 The basic idea is to allow